smart-edge-open/specs/doc/core-network/openness_ngc.md

 The introduction of the Release 15 specification from 3GPP officially introduced Edge Computing.
 Edge Compute is highlighted as a key deployment mechanism for delivering services to end users by placing applications closer to the user.
 Network and Enterprise operators are trying to take advantage of this advancement to provide low latency, user centric and secure edge services.

-The context of this white paper will focus on some of the key challenges for 5G Standalone (SA) mode edge deployments and will outline how OpenNESS helps to address them.
+This white paper will focus on some of the key challenges for 5G Standalone (SA) mode edge deployments and will outline how OpenNESS helps to address them.
 The next version of this white paper will address 5G Non Standalone (NSA) mode.

 Two of the key challenges in edge deployments are:

 1. UPF selection for UEs
     - The 3GPP standards has multiple references for the UPF selection  procedure, which provides flexibility for implementation.
 Therefore, choosing the right implementation is a key factor in edge-deployments.

-2. UE Traffic identification and steering with in UPF towards edge-nodes interfaces
+2. UE Traffic identification and steering within the UPF towards edge nodes interfaces
-    - The standard clearly outlines to REST based APIs for this purpose in 5G.
+    - The standard clearly outlines the REST based APIs for this purpose in 5G.

 OpenNESS provides reference REST based APIs along with 3GPP standard traffic influencing APIs (using the Application Function) to address some of these major challenges in 5G edge deployments.